 Route Planning vs Google Maps, Waze or Other Navigational Apps

-Route planning software will also include additional features, compared to consumer apps, such as two-way messaging, proof-of-delivery receipts, ELD compliance, maintenance alerts, reporting, and IFTA fuel tracking (so that a fleet can pay accurate fuel taxes).
+They also have two-way messaging, proof-of-delivery receipts, ELD compliance, maintenance alerts, reporting, and IFTA fuel tracking to help with taxes.

-If you're new to purchasing route planning software, there are a few more questions you might want answered, before taking the leap and investing in a program for your fleet.
-Here are some of the most important aspects to understand.
+If you’re new to purchasing route planning software, there are a few more questions you must address before investing in a program for your fleet.

 What are the different kinds of route planning software?